rsecke/rsecke.github.io/_posts/2021-12-28-HTB-Servmon.md

 # system enumeration

+With SSH access, let's take another look at `nsclient.ini` to get the password to the web client.

 ```
 nadine@SERVMON C:\Program Files\NSClient++>type nsclient.ini
 # If you want to fill this file with all available options run the following command: